Delayed-Gitification/TDP-REG-Paper/README.md

 # R Markdown

 An R Markdown file is provided which contains the code used to make almost every figure in the Paper.
+Wherever feasible, this markdown contains the full code required to go from the output of processing pipelines to publication-ready figures, to help reproducibility and transparency.

 # Scripts